braydencurtis/braydencurtis/README.md

 - 👋 Hi, I’m @braydencurtis
 - 👀 I’m interested in ...
+Game Development in Godot
 - 🌱 I’m currently learning ...
+Python
 - 💞️ I’m looking to collaborate on ...
+Anything!!
-- 📫 brayden@mochi.no
+- 📫 braydencurtis@gmail.com

 <!---
 braydencurtis/braydencurtis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.